 - Cost recovery through Brownfields and Contaminated Site Remediation Program

 - Incentives for renewable energy and sustainable development initiatives

 - Incentives for manufacturing and job creation through NJ Emerge Program

 For more than two decades, the firm has represented and counselled numerous Special Improvement Districts (SIDs) throughout New Jersey.
 Of roughly 100 SIDs in the state, the firm has previously or continues to represent approximately one-half of them including those in Newark, Morristown, Belmar, Highlands, and Paterson.
 SIDs are unique public-private partnerships that often serve as an integral component to redevelopment and land use in downtown environs, and the firm has counselled its SID clients on various issues related to redevelopment, land use, and tax exemption.

-A superb group for real estate matters with an active and robust practice across the entire spectrum of work.
+"Greenbaum, Rowe, Smith & Davis LLP is a superb group for real estate matters, with an active and robust practice across the entire spectrum of work.
 Handles varied zoning and land use projects involving mixed-use buildings, industrial premises and brownfield redevelopment sites, assisting with issues including the acquisition of planning permits and site approvals.
 Also demonstrates expertise in transactional work including sales, acquisitions, leases, financing and tax issues.
 The team displays further strength handling litigation matters along with environmental issues associated with development projects.
-Has extensive experience acting for regional and national developers, private equity investors and landlords and tenants.
+Has extensive experience acting for regional and national developers, private equity investors and landlords and tenants."

-- 2022 edition of Chambers USA (a publication of Chambers and Partners)
+- 2023 edition of Chambers USA (a publication of Chambers and Partners) Practice Review